coyove/nj/README.md

 # potatolang

-potatolang is a C-like language.
+potatolang is a C/js-like language written in golang.

 ## Quick go through